mhelmstetter/getMongoData-parser/README.md

 Quickstart
 ----------
 1. Download the getMongoData script.
 It is recommended to use the version from [this gist](https://gist.github.com/mhelmstetter/fdd7ad515799af3c02a3e30a70a5c258).
-Execute the jar file using the `mongo` shell, note that the script does not currently work using the newer `mongosh` shell.
+Execute the script using the `mongo` shell, note that the script does not currently work using the newer `mongosh` shell.
 Instructions for executing are at the top of the getMongoData js file.

 1. Download the jar file:
 ```